redhataccess/engage-game/README.md

 3. In src/client/config.js  set `LAUNCH_MODE: 'badge'`
 4. Download and `chmod +x on bcard-browser-0.3.8-x86_64.AppImage`  and run this program it is saved uploaded to utils/ directory.
+5. In the BCARD Browser app, go to options and set 'post page' to http://localhost:3000/bscan
+6. Then launch the game with `node src/server/server.js`